TJJjiajuan/EnDecon/README.md

 yourself by the following instruction.
 We check all the codes and examples in the package on the computer with the system of ubuntu 18.04, 64 GB RAM, i7-10700 CPU, RTX 3080 GPU.
 We also test the R package on the linux sever with A100 GPU.
+We strongly advise that the user performs the EnDecon on the linux system.

 ## Install individual dependencies